Skip to main content

 • Console: Guided UI for onboarding, organization management, cluster creation, application profiles, and application deployment.

-• Nova: Conversational interface for asking questions, planning changes, generating manifests, and managing AstroPulse workflows with guided approvals.
+• Nova: Conversational interface for asking questions, planning changes, generating manifests, and running AstroPulse workflows with guided approvals.

 • astroctl CLI: Repeatable command-line workflow for authentication, cloud setup, cluster operations, deployments, logs, events, and kubeconfig access.

-• Platform API: API endpoints used by the console and CLI for cluster, application, organization, notification, and integration operations.
+• Platform API: The endpoints the console, Nova, and CLI call for cluster, application, organization, notification, and integration operations.

-• AstroPlane controllers and agents: Runtime components that reconcile desired state, connect registered clusters, and maintain deployment health.
+• AstroPlane controllers and agents: Runtime components that reconcile desired state, connect registered clusters, and keep deployments healthy.

 • Managed Kubernetes: AWS EKS, Google GKE, and Azure AKS.